 There are several different options when it comes to forming a cluster and these are outlined below.
 Remember, that regardless of which option you choose, you should always have a minimum of four schools; at least one of which must be from a participating overseas country.

 What support is available?

 - Up to 3 days and 3 hours of free support from your local expert advisor throughout your project

-    - Access to a wealth of free resources
+- Access to a wealth of free classroom resources

 - Up to £35,000 of funding to support your partnership.
-You can apply for as much or as little as you want to pay for supply cover for your Cluster Co-ordinator, training, events and project costs – and reciprocal visits to your international partner schools if your cluster wants to engage in visits once circumstances permit.
+You can apply for as much or as little as you want.
+You can get funding for supply cover for your Cluster Co-ordinator, training, events and project costs – and reciprocal visits to your international partner schools if your cluster wants to engage in visits once circumstances permit.

 - Access to a range of free professional learning opportunities at any time during your project

 - Automatic accreditation through the International School Award